Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows income in Warwick Farm is below national average.
-Median income is $48,663, while average income stands at $57,213.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Warwick Farm are approximately $52,975 (median) and $62,282 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Warwick Farm fall between the 9th and 11th percentiles nationally.
-Distribution data reveals largest segment comprises 29.9% earning $800 - $1,499 weekly (2,008 residents), contrasting with metropolitan region where $1,500 - $2,999 bracket leads at 30.9%.
-Housing affordability pressures are severe, with only 73.9% of income remaining, ranking at the 5th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Warwick Farm is below the national average.
+The median income is $48,663 and the average income stands at $57,213.
+In contrast, Greater Sydney has a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Warwick Farm would be approximately $52,975 (median) and $62,282 (average) as of September 2025.
+Census 2021 income data indicates that household, family and personal incomes in Warwick Farm all fall between the 9th and 11th percentiles nationally.
+The distribution data shows the largest segment comprises 29.9% earning $800 - $1,499 weekly (2,008 residents), contrasting with the metropolitan region where the $1,500 - $2,999 bracket leads at 30.9%.
+Housing affordability pressures are severe in Warwick Farm, with only 73.9% of income remaining, ranking at the 5th percentile.

 Frequently Asked Questions - Income